GPS location tracking¶

 The web interface provides location pages:

-- Today view: current position, day summary, trips
+- Today view: current position, day summary, trips, elevation profile

 - Places: discover unknown clusters (with dismiss option), create/edit/delete places, visit statistics